vladka-kl/dog-adopt-project/README.md

 ## Features
 - Pleasing to the eye responsive design
 - Dropdown lists to choose the breed
+- Reusable cards with breed information
 - Random dog pictures slider
 - Contact form with restricted input
 - Google maps for searching shelters nearby

+## User-Story
+[Landing page]
+As a user I want to see clean menu visualisation.
+I need comfortable and fast way to get information about the website and, most important, breed I`m interested in.
+I would like to get more details about adoption process and get support in dogs adoption questions.
+Photos of different breeds would help me to make my choice.
+As a user I want to transfer through the Website easily and get interaction by click on a buttons or links.
+I would like learn more about organization I'm dealing with.